calvinhaooo/software_containerization_G43/README.md

 For different information, we use different configuration(ConfigMap and Secret) to ensure security.

 ## Stograge Class
+As our database is not non-sql ,we choose the deployment instead of using  stateful.

+Volume is of type ** hostPath** .

-As our database is not non-sql ,we choose the deployment instead of using  stateful when using GCP,we need to use the hostPath that is allowed: opt is not allowed ,we can use var
+when using GCP,we need to use the hostPath that is allowed: opt is not allowed ,we can use var
 ```